Justinmind online account: the basics

-When you sign up in Justinmind, an online account is created.
-In this tutorial section, we will explore the online platform you will use and all the options you have to publish, share and have your prototypes reviewed online.
+When you sign up to Justinmind, an online account is created.
+In this tutorial section, we will explore the online platform that you’ll use and all the options available for publishing, sharing and having your prototypes reviewed online.

-Before going ahead, here’s a short glossary to understand the basic concepts and make the most of your online services account.
+Before you get started, here’s a short glossary to help you get to grips with the basic concepts of prototyping with Justinmind and make the most of your online account:

-Is the user that registered the account.
-It’s the only user who can see and change the payment settings.
+The account owner is the user who registered the account.
+Note that this is the only user who can see and change the payment settings.

 Prototypes stored in the online account that are not published.

-The personal settings of a user: Name, Email, Time zone and Language.
-A user can see and modify their profile by clicking on their name in the top right-hand corner of any online account page.
+The personal settings of each user: name, email, time zone, password, and profile picture.
+A user can see and modify their profile by clicking on their name or their profile picture in the top right-hand corner of any online account page, or in the Settings Tab (Profile).
+You can also access your profile from the editor, clicking on the profile avatar in the top right-hand corner of the canvas.

 Projects are the organization units inside an online account.
 They act as prototype containers.